Gabriel Leung: Early life and education

 Leung undertook his undergraduate education at the University of Western Ontario, majoring in chemistry and minoring music.
 He then entered the medical school at same university, initially majoring in neurosurgery, eventually switching to public health and completed his family medicine residency training at the University of Toronto.
-He then received his Master's of Public Health degree from Harvard University in 1999, and earned a research doctorate (Doctor of Medicine) at the University of Hong Kong.
+He then received his Master of Public Health degree from Harvard University in 1999, and earned a research doctorate (Doctor of Medicine) at the University of Hong Kong.

 Career

 In 1999, Leung joined the University of Hong Kong (HKU) Faculty of Medicine (now the Li Ka Shing Faculty of Medicine) as an assistant professor in the Department of Community Medicine (now part of the School of Public Health), and became an associate professor when the School of Public Health was formed in 2004.
 During the SARS outbreak, he established and directed the Infectious Disease Epidemiology Group.

 He was a Takemi Fellow at Harvard University from 2004 to 2005, and, after returning to Hong Kong, expanded the Children of 1997 study together with Catherine Mary Schooling, which followed "the majority of all babies born in Hong Kong during April and May 1997", into a life-course epidemiological study.

 Leung was promoted to full professor in 2006 at the age of 33, one of the youngest in HKU's history.
-He also served as the Vice President and Censor in Public Health Medicine at the Hong Kong College of Community Medicine from 2006 to 2008.
+He also served as the vice president and censor in public health medicine at the Hong Kong College of Community Medicine from 2006 to 2008.

-In 2008, Leung left academia and joined the Government of Hong Kong as the first Under Secretary for Food and Health, during which he led the government's response in the 2009 swine flu H1N1 pandemic.
-He held the position until 2011 when he was appointed the Director of the Office of the Hong Kong Chief Executive.
+In 2008, Leung left academia and joined the Government of Hong Kong as the first undersecretary for food and health, during which he led the government's response in the 2009 swine flu H1N1 pandemic.
+He held the position until 2011 when he was appointed the director of the Office of the Hong Kong Chief Executive.

-When his term at the government ended, Leung returned to HKU in 2012 as the head of the Department of Community Medicine until 2013, when the department was incorporated into the School of Public Health, and the inaugural Master of Chi Sun College.
+When his term at the government ended, Leung returned to HKU in 2012 as the head of the Department of Community Medicine until 2013, when the department was incorporated into the School of Public Health, and the inaugural master of Chi Sun College.
 He was also the acting director of the School of Public Health during this period.

-In 2013, Leung was appointed as the 40th Dean of the HKU Li Ka Shing Faculty of Medicine and Chair Professor of Public Health.
+In 2013, Leung was appointed as the 40th dean of the HKU Li Ka Shing Faculty of Medicine and chair professor of public health.
 At the age of 40, he was the second youngest dean ever appointed at the HKU medical faculty.

 During his deanship, the Faculty of Medicine launched the Springboard Scholarships and Second Chance Scholarship schemes to recruit students from more diverse backgrounds.
-A number of major changes to the faculty as a whole also took place under Leung's watch, including:
+A number of major changes to the faculty took place under Leung's watch, including: